Information for grant applicants

 |May||Rothschild Foundation Grants Committee meeting||Rothschild Foundation Grants Committee meeting|

 |June||Rothschild Foundation Trustee meeting||Rothschild Foundation Trustee meeting|

 |June||15th June – EOI submission deadline (submit via website)|

 |August||15th August – Full application deadline||1st August – Applications open (submit via website)|

 |September||Project site visits/ meetings||5th September – Application deadline / Project site visits|

 |October||Rothschild Foundation Grants Committee meeting||Rothschild Foundation Grants Committee meeting|

 How your application is assessed

 The Rothschild Foundation has a formal structure to determine its grant making.

 All applications are initially received by the Grants Team who will undertake an initial assessment.
 Part of this will, wherever possible, involve a visit to your organisation or a meeting in order to gain a fuller understanding of your work.
 There will be cases where this is not necessary, for example in the case of very small local projects or organisations where we have already conducted a recent visit.
-We may also take up an independent referee on your work.
-You will be asked to nominate a referee when applying to us.

 The Grants Team then report to the Grants Committee, who will consider applications and make recommendations to our Board of Trustees.
 Funding decisions are made by the full Board of Trustees.